 By Scott Ross

 Made for $700,000 The Ghost and Mr. Chicken was an enormous success in the hinterlands, giving rise to a snobbish notion that it was just a corny, cheap-jack effort, whipped up fast to tickle the hicks.
 It isn’t.
-Aside from its star’s peerless, bug-eyed takes and curiously endearing persona, what make this unpretentious trifle of a movie so pleasurable are its relative intelligence and its canny observation of character.
-They’ve been making inexpensive showcase comedies for rising comedians for aeons now, and most of them are dumb to the point of inanity (today they’re both stupid and gross.)
+Aside from its star’s peerless, bug-eyed takes and curiously endearing persona, what make this unpretentious trifle of a movie so pleasurable are: its relative intelligence, and its canny observation of character.
+They’ve been making inexpensive showcase comedies for rising comedians for aeons now, and most of them are dumb to the point of inanity.
+(Today they’re both stupid and gross.)
 One crucial difference: the screenwriters and the director of this movie have a fondness for even the smallest of characters.
-Every role, however small, is written and performed as completely individual.
-The voices are unique, just right for the performers and for the town itself.
+Every role, however contained, is written and performed as completely individual.
+The voices (and the faces) are unique, just right for the performers and for the town itself.

-The art and set decorators (Alexander Golitzen, George Webb, Oliver Emert and John McCarthy) deserve a nod here for their deliciously prototypical “haunted house,” which adds so much to the spooky atmosphere and comic effect, as does William Marguiles’s sharp widescreen cinematography (the movie was shot in in Techniscope.)
-Vic Mizzy’s superb score is more than an asset; it’s practically an additional character in the movie.
-The main theme for Luther incorporates the comic and the creepy, much in the manner of Mizzy’s justly famous Addams Family main title.
-And that’s the composer himself you hear on the movie’s soundtrack, playing the organ with deliberate badness.
-(This wonderfully quirky soundtrack was finally released commercially in 2004 by Percepto, which also brought out a clutch of Mizzy’s terrific, utterly idiosyncratic movie scores.)
+The art and set decorators (Alexander Golitzen, George Webb, Oliver Emert and John McCarthy) deserve a nod here for their deliciously prototypical “haunted house,” which adds so much to the spooky atmosphere and comic effect (and may be forgiven for overdoing it on the cobwebs; that house has only unoccupied for 20 years, not 200), as does William Marguiles’s sharp widescreen cinematography (the movie was shot in in Techniscope.)
+Vic Mizzy’s delightful score is more than an asset; it’s practically an additional character in the movie: The main theme for Luther incorporates the comic and the creepy, much in the manner of Mizzy’s justly famous Addams Family main title.
+(That’s the composer himself you hear on the movie’s soundtrack, playing the organ with deliberate badness.)
+This wonderfully quirky music was finally released commercially in 2004 by Percepto, which also brought out a clutch of Mizzy’s terrific, utterly idiosyncratic movie scores.

 Text copyright 2014 by Scott Ross